takashioomoto/apd_openlane_sky130/README.md

 ## Inception of Layout - CMOS fabrication process

-### Create active regions
+This is a basic introduction to CMOS fabritation, mostly meant to explain the several steps and mask requirements:

-We require a silicon substrate on the cell to implement active regions.
+We require a silicon substrate (the wafer) to implement active regions.

 1. Selecting subtrate - P-Type, high resistivity (5~50 Ohms), doping level (10^15 cm^3), orientation (100).
 Doping is lower than 'well' doping used for active regions.
 1. Create active region for transistors: